Insights

 It’s an omnichannel world

-Different customers have different communication preferences for different types of content — you already know this.
+Different customers have different communication preferences at different stages of their journey.

-Leveraging multiple channels allows you to cater to these preferences, making it more convenient for customers to access your content and reach out to you in the way that suits them.
+Leveraging multiple channels allows you to cater to these preferences, making it more convenient for customers to access your communications and reach out to you in the way that suits them, when it suits them.

 And you can’t afford to disappoint.